ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 ### Work

+The link to Work page on navigation bar will navigate to the section 3 of homepage, which showcased all projects.

-The Work page contains all the projects that I have worked on.
-The content includes the description of all steps in the working process and photos/screenshots taken during the process.
+When clicking on each individual project thumbnails, it will navigate to individual Project pages.
+Each Project page's content includes the description of all steps in the working process and photos/screenshots taken during the process.

+### Blog

+The Blog pages contains a list of articles, which are categorized under topics.
+There are currently 4 topics of different genres, including website development, learning resources/materials and tips in personal growth and wellness, which are applicable in work and life.

+When clicking on each individual article thumbnails, it will navigate to individual Article pages.

+The Article page contains the article's content and a list on a side, where you can find the links back to the particular topics and links to related articles in the same topic.

+At the moment, there are only four Article pages which were updated with full components, those are the latest article of each topic.
+The rest in the articles list are currently displayed as a placeholder.

 ### Contact